 A Manual for Writers of Term Papers, Theses, and Dissertations, by Kate Turabian (9th ed.
 Chicago: University of Chicago Press, 2018) is a required text for all students.
-Additionally, students will be provided with a copy of the PTS Writing Handbook and Style Guide.
+Additionally, students will be provided with a copy of the PTS Writing Survival Guide.
 Both sources should be consulted for formatting and citation guidelines for written assignments.
 Formal theses must be prepared according to formatting guidelines in the Turabian text.
 Additional citation, research, and writing resources can be found online in the Writing and Research Lab on the seminary website.
-DMin projects and master's these must be prepared according to formatting guidelines in a combination of Turabian and Phillips style.
-To facilitate this students will need to use a template provided for this formatting process.
+On the seminary website.
+DMin projects and master's theses must be prepared according to formatting guidelines in a combination of Turabian and Phillips style.
+To facilitate this, students will need to use a template provided for this formatting process. projects and master's theses must be prepared according to formatting guidelines in a combination of Turabian and Phillips style.
+To facilitate this, students will need to use a template provided for this formatting process.